Sept 2021 EntryProgramme code: JS3844

 They are also granted partial exemption from the qualifying examinations of The Chartered Institute of Procurement and Supply (CIPS).

-Graduates are also qualified to register as Associate Member of The Institute of Purchasing & Supply of Hong Kong (IPSHK).
+Graduates are also qualified to register as Associate Members of The Institute of Purchasing & Supply of Hong Kong (IPSHK).

 *Recognition is subject to assessment.

-The multidisciplinary nature of the programme, which requires knowledge and skills in transport logistics, supply chain management, business and organisational management, maximises the range of employment opportunities for graduate of BBA-SCMA (formerly known as BBA-GSCM).
+The multidisciplinary nature of the programme, which requires knowledge and skills in transport logistics, supply chain management, business and organizational management, maximises the range of employment opportunities available to graduates of BBA-SCMA (formerly known as BBA-GSCM).
 Graduates may find employment opportunities in organisations that are involved in procurement, merchandising, shipping, transport, retailing, warehousing, trading and logistics services.